 The following table lists how many health sciences and services graduations there were in 2018-2019 for each degree level.

 What Health Sciences & Services Majors Need to Know

-In an O*NET survey, health science majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to health science and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Health Science Majors

 According to O*NET survey takers, a major in health science should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - Education and Training - Knowledge of principles and methods for curriculum and training design, teaching and instruction for individuals and groups, and the measurement of training effects.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.